SummaryRead the full fact sheet

 - Let friends and family know that you will make contact when something happens.
 They are excited too, but daily calls can get frustrating when you are already frustrated yourself.

 - Get some extra rest.
-Nap during the day if you are finding it difficult to sleep at night.
+Nap during the day if you are finding it difficult to at night.
 Even sitting comfortably will help build your stores of energy for labour.

 The dangers of going past your due date